davidbernat/Sandbox/README.md

 - [ ] a simple video stream processor with real-time data processing
 - [ ] a simple comparison of vector embedding search utilities [pending]
 - [ ] a simple reinforcement learning game engine [pending]
+- [ ] 000033 a broad purpose httpx and event hook system for PydanticAI transparency